vicharak-in/vicharak-docs/source/vicharak_sbcs/axon/axon-downloads.rst

         xz -d <image_name>.xz

-|

 .. seealso::

-    How to flash the image to the board using :doc:`axon-linux/linux-usage-guide/rockchip-develop-guide`
+    `How to flash the image to the board using Rockchip Tool </vicharak_sbcs/vaaman/vaaman-linux/linux-usage-guide/rockchip-develop-guide>`_

-    Also check :doc:`axon-linux/linux-usage-guide/linux-start-guide`

 OS Utilities
 ------------